gioguarnieri/CursoF90eC/README.md

 # Summary

+This two-day introductory course (4 hours total) is designed for programmers already proficient in **Python** and **R** who wish to expand their skills into lower-level languages: **C** and **Fortran 90 (F90)**.
+By exploring these languages, participants will gain critical insights into computational processes—such as memory management, function execution, and data structure implementation—that underlie high-level operations in Python (e.g., list creation or function calls).
+This knowledge is essential for optimizing code performance and understanding how software interacts with hardware.

 The course combines concise lectures with **interactive coding exercises** and **hands-on practice sessions**.
 Topics are structured to build progressively, reinforcing concepts through real-world examples and problem-solving activities.
 Participants will:

 - Compare Python/Fortran abstractions with C/F90 implementations;